 Find out more about our medical vacancies.

-‘The Trust really suppports its staff in training and development.
-They don’t just want us to do our jobs – they want us to be as skilled as possible in what we do’.
+‘The Trust really supports its staff in training and development.
+They don’t just want us to do our jobs – they want us to be as skilled as possible in what we do.’

-Working in Child and Adolescent Mental Health (CAMHS)
+Working in Child and Adolescent Mental Health Services (CAMHS)

 Our clinicians believe that working in CAMHS is a privilege.
 Helping young people and their families, often at times of extreme stress; supporting them on their journey to recovery and helping them get back to the life they want.

-We have committed and dedicated specialists who are patient-centered, innovative and forward-thinking.
-Whether you are a consultant, a speciality doctor or trainee you will be joining a dynamic group of high-calibre professionals.
+We have committed and dedicated specialists who are patient-centred, innovative and forward thinking.
+Whether you are a consultant, a speciality doctor or trainee you will be joining a dynamic group of high calibre professionals.